 - Its latest housing market bulletin confirms national average house prices are increasing at a slower rate than this time last year, but nevertheless price rises remain strong.
 House building starts in England show a 14% decrease compared to the previous quarter, with a 6% decrease compared to the same quarter last year.

 - Terrie Alafat, Chief Executive of the Chartered Institute of Housing, said in response to the Summer Budget: “We support the government’s ambition of building more homes and helping people realise their aspirations of home ownership and work – but not at any price.”

 - The NHF is in talks with the Government to secure greater flexibility under the Right to Buy extension to housing associations.
 It is understood this could involve a plan under which associations pledge to build more low-cost homeownership properties in return for Right-to-Buy being adopted voluntarily.

-- In conjunction with the Centre for Economic and Social Inclusion, it has published a report called 'Worklessness, welfare and social housing', which discussed the characteristics of residents, the barriers they face to accessing the labour market and the kinds of initiatives which work in supporting them.
+- In conjunction with the Centre for Economic and Social Inclusion, it has published a report called 'Worklessness, welfare and social housing' (read the executive summary or the full report), which discussed the characteristics of residents, the barriers they face to accessing the labour market and the kinds of initiatives which work in supporting them.
 The report suggests a new partnership between Government and housing associations to support tenants in finding jobs.

 Think Tanks and Research

 - The G15 have published the second years findings from a three-year longitudinal study ‘Real London Lives’ being conducted with the Centre for Housing Policy at the University of York.
 One of the stark findings is that 16% of housing association residents in London were so financially stretched in 2014, they had used a foodbank, pawnbroker, payday loan company or rent-to-own shop during the last year.